ajcriado/htb-writeups/.trash/Path.md

-We have the entry point of 10.10.110.0/24 range, so lets do a ping sweep
+We have the entry point of 10.10.110.0/24 range, so we do a ping sweep

 ```bash
 ┌──(kali㉿kali)-[~/Documents/Boxes/Dante-Prolab]